tautaus/learning-note/CPP notes/Exceptions.md

 There are kinds of safety guarantees:
 - Basic exception safety guarantee: invariants are preserved and no resources are leaked, but variables are not guaranteed to be preserved still.
 - Strong exception safety guarantee guarantees no state change on variables (by commit or rollback).
 It is usually achieved by create a temporary variable.
 However it is not always possible (in flows like sockets and streams)
 - No-Throw guarantee uses `noexcept` to make sure no operation will fail.

-There are functions that should never fail:
+There are functions that should never fail.
+For example, destructors are the functions called in stack unwindering hence are the clean up functions where we want no exception.
+This kind of function is implicitly marked as noexcept since C++ 11, so that when an exception is thrown, `terminate()` will be called.